Article 1 Preamble

 The Vice President will assist the President in tasks and special projects as needed.
 On occasion, when the President is unable to fulfill one of his or her duties, the Vice President will fill in as a substitute.
 The Vice President will also participate in event planning and decision making with the President.

 The Secretaries works directly with the President and Vice President to manage Student Government’s paperwork.
 The Secretaries at each host campus shall produce and distribute meeting agendas as directed by the President, send meeting reminders, attend meetings to take notes, and post minutes after each meeting.

 The Public Relations Coordinator manages all advertisement for Student Government through effective and creative means.
 The goal of this officer is to promote awareness of Student Government’s existence and current activities among the student body through effective means.
-The PR Coordinator will oversee a Public Relations Committee dedicated to creating a Student Government brand, graphic design creation, production of fliers and posters, drafting student body newsletters, regulating student life boards on campus, and gathering feedback from the student body for improvement.
+The PR Coordinator will oversee a Public Relations Committee dedicated to creating a Student Government brand, graphic design creation, production of fliers and posters, drafting student body newsletters, regulating student engagement boards on campus, and gathering feedback from the student body for improvement.

 The Outreach/Community Service Coordinator ensures all members feel involved, engaged and part of a strong community at all events and he or she arranges community service projects that unite the local chapter members in creating local positive change.

 All student officers are responsible for carrying out the aforementioned duties of their officer role, attending the required meetings, and actively participating in Student Government.
 Officers who are ineffective or fail to carry out their duties may be removed from office in accordance with the decision of the Advisory Council (referenced in Article 7, Section D).
 Officers must also agree to abide by the principles described in this constitution.